 1. Supply Shock

-When there is a big increase in prices of critical commodities like oil.
+A supply shock is when there is a big increase in the prices of critical commodities like oil.
 This results in higher transport costs and all firms would see a rise in costs.

 2. Higher Wages

 Wages form a large percentage of costs for firms.
-Strong labor unions can influence inflation as they push for higher wages, which will leads to an increase in costs of production for the firm and hence higher priced goods.
+Strong labor unions can influence inflation as they push for higher wages, which will lead to an increase in costs of production for the firm and hence higher-priced goods.